-The Surfing at El Tunco El Salvador.
+Surfing at El Tunco El Salvador

 El Tunco Beach has two main surf spots; Sunzal and Bocana.
 Sunzal is a right-hand point break with long lines that seem perfect for those who want to improve their skills or are at an intermediate level.

 Nonetheless, experienced surfers surf this spot all the time because it has consistent swells.
 Furthermore, Bocana has both right-hand and left-hand breaks.

-In addition to the two main surf spots, El Tunco has two less popular breaks, La Bocanita, and El Sunzalito.
+Besides the two main surf spots, El Tunco has two more minor popular breaks, La Bocanita and El Sunzalito.
 At La Bocanita, you will find surfers of all skill levels enjoying the waves.

-The name originates from the huge rock sitting in the ocean entrance that looks like a pig.
-El Tunco is a nickname given to pigs in El Salvador; so El Tunco means “The pig.”
+The name originates from the giant rock sitting in the ocean entrance that looks like a pig.
+El Tunco is a nickname given to pigs in El Salvador, so El Tunco means “The pig.”

 The best way to describe the atmosphere at El Tunco is to split it into weekdays and weekends.
 The town seems totally different during the weekends as opposed to weekdays.